MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 In this task, you will install and collect Sysmon logs.

 You should still be connected to the WIN2 virtual machine.
 The following instructions will install Sysmon with the default configuration.
-You should research community based configurations for Sysmon to be used on production machines.
+You should research community-based configurations for Sysmon to be used on production machines.

-1. In the browser, go to https://docs.microsoft.com/sysinternals/downloads/sysmon
+1. Open a new tab in the browser, go to https://docs.microsoft.com/sysinternals/downloads/sysmon

 2. Download Sysmon from the page by selecting **Download Sysmon**.

-3. Open the downloaded file and extract the files to a new directory c:\sysmon
+3. Hover the *Sysmon.zip* and select the folder icon.
+Right-click the downloaded file and select **Extract All...** enter *C:\Sysmon* under **Files will be extracted to this folder** and select **Extract**.

 4. In the Windows Taskbar for WIN2 search box, enter *command*.
 The search results will show Command Prompt app.
 Right-click on the Command Prompt app and select **Run as Administrator**.
-Confirm any User Account Control prompts that appear.
+Select **Yes** to allow the app to run in the User Account Control window that appears.

 5. Enter *cd \sysmon*

 6. Type *notepad sysmon.xml* to create a new file.
+Select **Yes** to confirm the file creation.

-7. Open a tab in the browser and navigate to: https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml
+7. Open a new tab in the browser, go to: https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml

-8. Select the **Raw** button and copy the contents of that file from Github to the sysmon.xml notepad file you just create and **save** the file.
+8. Select the **Raw** button and copy the contents of that file from GitHub to the sysmon.xml notepad file you just created.
+Select **File** and then select **Save** to save the file.

 9. In the command prompt type the following and press enter: sysmon.exe -accepteula -i sysmon.xml

 **Note:**  Verify that "Configuration file validated" and "Sysmon started" messages appear in the output.
+If that is not the case, verify that the data is properly copied and the sysmon.xml has been saved.

-10. In the browser, navigate to the Azure portal at https://portal.azure.com
+10. In the browser, navigate back to the Azure portal at https://portal.azure.com

-11. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+11. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel** and select your Azure Sentinel Workspace you created earlier.

 12. In Azure Sentinel, select **Settings** from the Configuration area and then select **Workspace settings >** tab.